Philippe de Champaigne: Life and work

-After the death of Duchesne, Champaigne worked for the Queen Mother, Marie de Medicis, for whom he participated in the decoration of the Luxembourg Palace.
-He made several paintings for the Notre Dame Cathedral in Paris, dating from 1638.
+After the death of Duchesne, Champaigne succeeded him as Peintre de la Reine ("the Queen's Painter") with a salary of 1200 livres, and in 1629 took French nationality.
+He made several paintings for Notre Dame Cathedral in Paris, dating from 1638.
 He also drew several cartoons for tapestries.
-He was made first painter of the Queen with a pension of 1200 livres.
 He also decorated the Carmelite Church of Faubourg Saint-Jacques, one of the favorite churches of the Queen Mother.
 This site was destroyed during the French Revolution, but there are several paintings now preserved in museums, that were part of the original design, such as The Presentation in the Temple in Dijon, the Resurrection of Lazarus in Grenoble, and the Assumption of the Virgin in the Louvre.